caravagnalab/rRACES-examples/SCOUT/README.md

 - `simulate_mutation.R`
 - `params.yml` (this file is described in details in `report/README.md`)

-These files must be pushed to the rRACES-examples GitHub repository in the corresponding folder SCOUT/SPNX.
+These files must be pushed to the ProCESS-examples GitHub repository in the corresponding folder SCOUT/SPNX.

 ## Required output files
 The following output files must be saved in the directory:
-`/orfeo/cephfs/scratch/cdslab/shared/rRACES/SCOUT/SPNX/races` (replace X with the number of your SPN):
+`/orfeo/cephfs/scratch/cdslab/shared/ProCESS/SCOUT/SPNX/races` (replace X with the number of your SPN):

 - `samples_forest.sff`
 - `phylogenetic_forest.sff`